akissa/rewriteng/README.md

 #### rule-type

-The following rule types are supported:
+The following rule-types are supported:

 * **answer**: rewrites answers, atleast one answer is required multiple rules are allowed
 * **additional**: rewrites the additional section, additional rules are optional and multiple rules are allowed